ColuLocalNetwork/fuse-inventory-manager/README.md

 The inventory manager is an [osseus](https://github.com/colucom/osseus) based server implementation for community currency issuers.

+It provides blockchain reflection of offchain activities on community currencies issued against the [CLN](https://cln.network/).

 ## Dependencies

 To make sure that the following instructions work, please install the following dependencies on you machine:

-- Node.js (comes with a bundles npm)
+- Node.js (comes with a bundled npm)
 - Git
 - MongoDB